benjieCodes/analog-clock/Readme.md

-#Benjie's Analog Clock!
+# Benjie's Analog Clock!

-##created an analog clock using vanilla code
+## created an analog clock using vanilla code

+### download repo and open index.html to see!